-It’s also generally a good idea to use a quality anti-fungal treatment as a preventative measure.
-Once you start to see the visible signs of powdery mildew – fluffy white spots – the infection will be spreading at a rapid pace.
-Silica is known to have anti-fungal properties and also helps to create a barrier that makes it more difficult for pests to attack plants – in addition to many other benefits.
+Another great preventative measure is to use a quality anti-fungal treatment.
+Once you begin to see the visible signs of powdery mildew – fluffy white spots – the infection will begin spreading at a rapid pace.
+Silica is known to have many benefits.
+One of them being a helpful anti-fungal property that also helps to create a barrier, making it more difficult for pests to attack your plants.
 Some of our favorite anti-mildew sprays are Serenade, PM Wash, and No Powdery Mildew.
-Make sure to coat the entire plant, including the undersides of the leaves, and apply regularly.
-If you’re not seeing any signs of mildew, once a week should be fine.
+Make sure to apply the treatment to the entire plant, including the undersides of the leaves, and apply regularly.
+If you are not experiencing any signs of mildew, it is still recommended to treat your plants once a week as a precaution.

-If you do start to see signs of infection, move quickly.
+If you begin to see signs of an infection, it is best to move quickly.
 Trim off any infected areas, making sure not to shake or disturb the plants.
 You want to minimize spore release!
-Put the pieces you trimmed off in a sealed bag and remove them from the garden.
-Then immediately apply a foliar spray as described above.
-You will want to increase the frequency of spraying to once every 3-4 days.
-Keep a very close eye on the plants.
+Take the affected pieces that you remove and place them in a sealed bag to remove them from the garden.
+Next, apply a foliar spray as described above.
+You will want to increase the frequency of application to once every 3-4 days.
+Keep a very close eye on your plants in the following weeks.
 Powdery mildew thrives in shady areas, so check every branch and leaf.
-For some plants, spraying is difficult due to flowering or fruiting, as excess moisture can cause mold to grow in the flowers.
-Make sure you have good air circulation and ventilation to reduce the chance of mold.
+For some plants, increasing your frequency of application can prove difficult due to stages of flowering or fruiting, as excess moisture can cause mold to grow in the flowers.
+Make sure you have proper air circulation and ventilation in place to reduce the risk of mold.

 Many powdery mildew treatments work by raising the pH of the plant surfaces.
 This is effective due to the fact that powdery mildew can’t survive on surfaces that have a reading above a pH of 8.